SpanishPear/JavaDesignPatterns/README.md

 # JavaDesignPatterns
-All-in-one repo containing the code exampels from https://refactoring.guru/design-patterns/java
+All-in-one repo containing the code examples from https://refactoring.guru/design-patterns/java

+All credit for the code should go to: https://refactoring.guru/design-patterns/java